White Cargo: Production

-In 1930, Gordon sold the film rights to British International Pictures (BIP) for£15,000.
+In 1930, Gordon sold the film rights to British International Pictures (BIP) for £15,000.
 The company then decided to make a sound version and paid Gordon an extra £10,000 for talking rights.
 The British film version followed the play closely.
 MGM bought the film rights from BIP and hired Gordon to adapt his own play.

 Production Code problems

 According to the Production Code Administration section of the file on the film in the Motion Picture Association of America collection at the Margaret Herrick Library of the Academy of Motion Picture Arts and Sciences, the miscegenation element - a white man becoming intimately involved with a native African woman - of Leon Gordon's story caused great censorship difficulties, beginning with the U.S. distribution of a 1929 British screen adaptation of his play, also titled White Cargo.
 Maurice Evans, and Gypsy Rhouma, generated complaints from industry insiders, who felt that its distribution in the U.S. violated the spirit of Hays' decree.

 In the play, Tondelayo is described throughout as a "negress."
-The March 1930 New York release of the 1929 British film, directed by J. B. Williams and Arthur Barnes, starring Leslie Faber, n the U.S. violated the spirit of Hays' decree.
+The March 1930 New York release of the 1929 British film, directed by J. B. Williams and Arthur Barnes, starring Leslie Faber, in the U.S. violated the spirit of Hays' decree.

 As noted in articles included in the MPAA/PCA files, in accordance with the MPPDA's 1924 agreement of self-imposed censorship, MPPDA head Will Hays deemed the play unacceptable for screen adaptation under the Motion Picture Production Code, effectively banning any studios from producing it.

 Tondelayo's ethnicity was therefore changed for the movie, turned into an exotic Arab.
 In Gordon's original script this fact was to be revealed at the end, but the censor requested the information be revealed earlier.
 To comply, it was introduced as part of the marriage controversy, which is far more over Tondelayo's character and behavior than her race.

 In April 1942, MGM announced they would make the film as a vehicle for Hedy Lamarr.
 Leon Gordon adapted his own play and Walter Pidgeon was assigned the lead role (which had been played by Gordon in the original stage production).

-The production ran from May 18 to early June 1942.
+Film production ran from May 18 to early June 1942.